Design, waterproofing, and mass production of the 3-inch PMT frontend system of JUNO: Cable and Connector

 \subsection{Long Term Validation}

-The JUNO 3-inch PMT system was designed to achieve a channel failure rate lower than 10\% over a 6-year period, equally distributed among the PMTs and their readout electronics.
-This translates into an estimated Mean Time Between Failure (MTBF) exceeding 120 years, or equivalently, a Failure In Time (FIT) value below 1,000.
+The JUNO 3-inch PMT system was designed to achieve a channel failure rate below 10\% over a 6-year period, equally allocated between the PMTs and their readout electronics.
+Under the assumption of a constant failure rate described by an exponential lifetime distribution, a 5\% failure probability over six years for the electronics corresponds to a Mean Time Between Failures (MTBF) of 117 years.
+In practice, this requirement is implemented by assuming an MTBF exceeding 120 years, which is equivalent to a Failure In Time (FIT) value below 951.
 This requirement applies directly to the cables and connectors that interface with the photomultipliers.
 Estimating such a low failure rate is challenging when dealing with a limited number of components over a short testing period.
 For instance, evaluating the reliability of two underwater connector plug and receptacle systems would necessitate a 40-year assessment.
 In ultra-pure water, the primary cause of long-term failure is chemical degradation, which compromises the protective barriers against water ingress such as cable jackets and connector gaskets.
 The test duration can be accelerated by subjecting the system to increased temperatures in a controlled setting.
-Compared to JUNO's operational water temperature of $21^\circ$C, raising the temperature by an additional $10^\circ$C can expedite the testing process by a factor of approximately 2.5.
+Compared to JUNO's operational water temperature of $21^\circ$C, raising the temperature by an additional $10^\circ$C can expedite the testing process by a factor of approximately 2.5~\cite{IEC61709:2017}.
 Thus, a test conducted at $60^\circ$C for 12 months simulates the effect of 40 years of ageing at the normal operational temperature of $21^\circ$C.

 To conduct the test, two pressurized water tanks were developed and equipped - one located in France and the other in Chile.
 These tanks allowed for the adjustment of water temperature and pressure from 1 to 10 bars to simulate various depths in JUNO.
 In the test conducted in France, four underwater connectors with 10-meter long cables were mounted on their receptacles.
 An electric potential ranging from 0 to 2~kV was applied to each cable, with the leakage current monitored at the micro-ampere level, allowing for the detection of any minor water leaks on the cable jacket or at the connector level.
 In Chile's test, five receptacles and three mechanical models were mounted on the UWB to evaluate long-term water leakage aging under conditions involving heat and pressure.